J.D. Davis Player Props: Giants vs. Rockies

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 53 hits, batting .286 this season with 18 extra-base hits.
+- Davis has 54 hits, which ranks first among San Francisco hitters this season, while batting .286 with 19 extra-base hits.

-- He ranks 32nd in batting average, 20th in on base percentage, and 42nd in slugging among qualifying hitters in MLB play.
+- Among the qualified hitters in MLB play, his batting average ranks 31st, his on-base percentage ranks 21st, and he is 40th in the league in slugging.

-- Davis will look to extend his four-game hitting streak.
-He's batting .375 in his last games.
+- Davis is batting .368 during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.